Manage Cody Context

 JSON{ "cody.contextFilters": { // All repositories starting with "github.com/sourcegraph/" are allowed "include": [ { repoNamePattern: "^github\\.com\\/sourcegraph\\/.+" } ], // except for "github.com/sourcegraph/cody-analytics" // and the ones containing "cody" in their name. "exclude": [ { "repoNamePattern": "^github\\.com\\/sourcegraph\\/cody-analytics$" }, { "repoNamePattern": ".*cody.*" } ] } }

-In this case, Cody can access content from repositories whose names start with github.com/sourcegraph/
+In this case, Cody can access content from repositories whose names start with github.com/sourcegraph/.
+However, it excludes files from repositories with cody in their name.

 Cody Context Filters Compatibility Matrix